oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 *   In the UserPortal, identify which clients are installed
 *   For each client
     -   Get the client version
-    -   Get the client capabilities (start with Native USB support, IncentivesPro USB support, WAN support, but in the future we might have more capabilities)
+    -   Get the client capabilities (start with Native USB support, non-native USB support, WAN support, but in the future we might have more capabilities)
-*   Work with either SPICEC and virt-viewer, per-VM
+*   Work with either SPICEC and virt-viewer, per-VM:
-*   If virt-viewer is installed, work with it by default, unless there is a need to get IncentivesPro USB support
+    -   If virt-viewer is installed, work with it by default, unless there is a need to get non-native USB support (will only happen in cluster level lower than 3.1)
-*   If we need IncentivesPro USB support, and SPICEC is not installed, give the user a proper error message
+    -   If non-native USB support is needed, and SPICEC is not installed (or it is installed, but the non-native USB support components aren't installed), give the user a proper error message
+    -   If the cluster level is 3.1 (which supports native USB support), but the client only has non-native USB support (old client), then we will use the old client.
+This means that we'll have to keep supporting the non-native USB support, side-by-side with the native one.
 *   Show the protocol options according to the client type - now the only change is that the WAN options should be displayed only when working with virt-viewer

 ### Benefit to oVirt